alexKleider/phInfo/README.md

             Would you like boot to wait until a network connection is established?
                 Unimportant, I choose 'NO'.
-        B3 Splash Screen            Choose graphical splash screen or text boot Only text boot is possible since we have no GUI
+        B3 Splash Screen            Choose graphical splash screen or text boot (Can be ignored.
+Only text boot is possible since we have no GUI)
     4. Localisation Options Set up language and regional settings to match your location                             │ I1 Change Locale          Set up language and regional settings to match your location The default is '[*] en_GB.UTF-8 UTF-8'; you may want to